teen patti game 3patti poker - How to Play 3Patti

 How to Play Three-Card Poker

-The game emphasizes strategic betting based on hand evaluation and opponent behavior.
-For instance, holding a Three of a Kind might justify aggressive betting, whereas a Pair requires cautious play.
+Players draw three cards, followed by a reveal and comparison based on hand rankings.
+Strategic betting is key, based on hand evaluation and opponent behavior.
+For example, a Three of a Kind might prompt aggressive betting, whereas a Pair requires cautious play.
 Players might also bluff or adjust their betting patterns to mislead opponents about their hand strength.

 Blind Bet Variant